ibm-cloud-docs/vsrx/readiness_errors.md

 ## Error 1012
 {: #error-1012}

 The gateway SSH console connection failed.
-Refer to [Correcting connectivity errors](/docs/vsrx?topic=vsrx-correcting-readiness-errors) for information on how to resolve SSH connectivity check errors.
+See [Correcting connectivity errors](/docs/vsrx?topic=vsrx-correcting-readiness-errors) for information on how to resolve SSH connectivity check errors.

 ## Error 1013
 {: #error-1013}